isomerpages/moe-marymountconvent/_school-info/School Rules & Code of Conduct for Pupils.md

 </td>
 <td rowspan="1" colspan="1">
 <p>Students must be properly attired for PE lessons.
 PE T-shirts must be
-tucked in neatly at all times.</p>
+tucked in neatly at all times.
-<p>Pl and P2 students are allowed to be in their PE attire throughout the
+<br>Pl and P2 students are allowed to be in their PE attire throughout the
-day on days when they have PE or PAL.</p>
+day on days when they have PE or PAL.
-<p>P3-P6 students must come to school in their PE T-shirts and skirts.</p>
+<br>P3-P6 students must come to school in their PE T-shirts and skirts.
-<p>Students are to wear PE attire only on days when they have PE lessons.</p>
+<br>Students are to wear PE attire only on days when they have PE lessons.
-<p>For field trips or excursions, Pl and P2 students should wear the PE attire,
+<br>For field trips or excursions, Pl and P2 students should wear the PE attire,
 and P3 to P6 students should wear the PE T-shirt and school skirt.</p>
 </td>
 </tr>
 <tr>
 <td rowspan="1" colspan="1">
-<p>6.3&nbsp; &nbsp; &nbsp; &nbsp;</p>
+<p>6.3</p>
 </td>
 <td rowspan="1" colspan="1">
 <p>Students are to wear only the school jacket or a solid black jacket.</p>